Acknowledgments

 Dick and Elliot's work on reliefs is just amazing.
 I have read their articles many times and each time something new sticks.
 Thank you for doing this research and explaining it so well.

-The U.S. Philatelic Classics Society, American Philatelic Research Library, and the Smithsonian National Postal Museum
+The U.S. Philatelic Classics Society, American Philatelic Research Library, and The Smithsonian National Postal Museum

 I relied heavily on many resources from the USPCS, rare information from APRL, and the Chase Photos from the Smithsonian National Postal Museum.
 Hopefully, I have done them all some justice with this educational study of the 3¢ imperforate stamp.
 Thank you very much for your resources.
 Links to these amazing organizations are below:

-- U.S. Philatelic Classics Society (USPCS) Please JOIN today.
+- U.S. Philatelic Classics Society (USPCS) - Please JOIN today.
 You will be amazed at what you will learn!!

 - American Philatelic Research Library (APRL)